-The main course at the Christmas table is a fresh water carp.
-(This is a specific breed of carp, out of very large group of fish native to Europe and Asia, gold Koi being one of the carp group).
-It is said that the Czech Christmas carp can be cooked “hundreds different ways”.
+The main course at the Christmas table is a freshwater carp.
+(This is a specific breed of carp, out of a very large group of fish native to Europe and Asia, gold Koi being one of the carp group).
+It is said that the Czech Christmas carp can be cooked “hundreds different ways.”
 Christmas carp is specially raised in manmade ponds and then sold from large tubs placed on the streets and town squares a few days before Christmas.
-You will not see this sight of people standing in line with special netted bags for carp, at any other time of the year.
+You will not see this sight of people standing in line with special netted bags for carp at any other time of the year.
 Some families keep their carp in the bathtub for several days as a temporary pet for their children.
-The most delicious meal of the Christmas feast is carp soup, a very elaborate recipe using carp’s head, fish eggs, fish broth and root vegetables.
+The most delicious meal of the Christmas feast is carp soup, a very elaborate recipe using carp’s head, fish eggs, fish broth, and root vegetables.
 Every family guards their secret recipe.

 Czech Christmas cookies

-A traditional Christmas bread called vánočka(similar to the Jewish challa) used to be a part of the Christmas dinner in the past but today it has largely lost its Christmas connotation and is available year-round.
-It is still eaten for breakfast on Dec 25 and 26 with butter, honey and hot cocoa.
-Sweet Christmas bread evolved as more festive version of simple daily bread.
+A traditional Christmas bread called vánočka(similar to the Jewish challa) used to be a part of the Christmas dinner in the past, but today it has largely lost its Christmas connotation and is available year-round.
+It is still eaten for breakfast on Dec 25 and 26 with butter, honey, and hot cocoa.
+Sweet Christmas bread evolved as a more festive version of simple daily bread.
 The raising of the dough also represented the symbol of growing fortune and wealth in the next year.
-It was shared with all members of the household, all servants and even domestic animals to ward of illness and bad spirits in upcoming year.
+It was shared with all members of the household, all servants, and even domestic animals to ward of illness and bad spirits in the upcoming year.

 Frankincense Scented Incense Cones and Sparklers

-Frankincense Scented Incense Cones, are the true smell of Christmas is every Czech household.
-Charcoal based myrrh and frankincense filled cones have been used since around 1750 to hinder the presence of demons and as a Christian blessing.
-Sparklers are type of hand-held firework that burns slowly while emitting colored flames and sparks.
+Frankincense Scented Incense Cones are the true smell of Christmas in every Czech household.
+Charcoal-based myrrh and frankincense-filled cones have been used since around 1750 to hinder the presence of demons and as a Christian blessing.
+Sparklers are a type of hand-held firework that burns slowly while emitting colored flames and sparks.
 They have been beautifully illuminating Christmas trees since before electric light.

 The dough of Vizovice (Vizovicke Pecivo)